axsilv/kapivara-event-stream-store-bus/README.md

 - **Append-Only Database Operations**: Adopts an immutable data storage approach.
 - **Idempotent Event Handling**: Ensures that events can be delivered multiple times without adverse effects on the system state.

-## Event Store
+## Event Aggregate Store

 - The event store is intentionally designed to be minimalistic, supporting only append-only operations for commands and straightforward query mechanisms for searches.
+-

-## Event Bus
+## Event Aggregate Bus

-- **Bucket-Based Organization**: Events are distributed into multiple buckets.
+- **Bucket-Based Organization**: Event's aggregate are distributed into multiple buckets.
-- **Deterministic Assignment**: Events for a specific owner are always routed to the same bucket.
+- **Deterministic Assignment**: Each subscriber has it's bucket and event's aggregate are routed to it, no matter the identity.
-- **Commit Mechanism**: Owners must commit after retrieving events to ensure reliable processing.
+- **Commit Mechanism**: Subscribers must commit after retrieving events to ensure reliable processing.
-- **Data Retrieval**: Owners can retrieve events using various strategies:
-    - All events in a specific bucket.
-    - The last committed event in a bucket.
-    - Events associated with a specific stream.
-    - All events across the owner’s assigned buckets.
-- **Single Application Node per Bucket**: Each bucket is exclusively assigned to one application node to prevent conflicts.
-- **Subscription Model**: Owners must subscribe to buckets using a unique key.
+- **Streaming Aggregation**: aggregated events are collect to a stream to be delivery after the finish position arives